Nallu-Prasad/LIVE-DISEASE-PREDICTION/README.md

 # App
-Health Monitoring App using Python
+Health Monitoring App using Python and Hospital Recommendation System.